Pros

 Equipment Lease

 You pay to use the equipment without owning it — similar to a vehicle lease.
 Operating leases keep equipment off your balance sheet and offer the option to return or upgrade at lease end.
 Finance leases (also called capital leases) are structured like loans with a $1 buyout option at the end.
-Leasing is best when you need the latest technology, your operation is growing and uncertain about long-term equipment needs, or when depreciation limits make ownership less tax-advantaged.

 Equipment That Qualifies